pusher/pusher-websocket-dotnet/README.md

 ```

-Construction of an authorized channel subscriber
+Construction of authorized private and presence channels subscriber

 ```cs